Top 5 Open-Source Help Desk Software Tools

 First up, we have Budibase, the open-source, low-code platform that empowers IT teams to turn data into action.
 Systems architects, solutions architects, data professionals, and other IT colleagues choose Budibase to ship professional tools quickly, with minimal custom code.

 With autogenerated screens, flexible RBAC, free SSO, and optional self-hosting, Budibase is the ideal solution for creating all sorts of ticketing and help desk solutions.
+We’ve recently launched a range of new AI capabilties, including custom configs to allow you to connect to the LLM of your choice - opening the door to a huge range of autocategorization and ticket triaging workflows.

 Check out our guide to building an IT portal to learn how to create a tool like the one above.